Struggling To Write Every Day? Here’s How To Get Your Groove Back

 So what do we do?
 How can we hurdle over those obstacles and get to writing consistently without the crippling negative chatter of our inner censor pulling us down?

 The biggest obstacles we face are self-imposed but surmountable.
-We are afraid.
-We fear a lack of inspiration and shitty writing.
-We are terrified of what we think that signifies.
+We are afraid, we fear a lack of inspiration and shitty writing, and we are terrified of what we think that signifies.
 But we can get over this.
 And to do that, we have to write.

 William Shakespeare, Measure for Measure